cncf/toc/proposals/incubation/wasmcloud.md

 ## Project description

+wasmCloud is a universal application platform that helps you build and run globally distributed WebAssembly applications on any cloud and any edge.

+Our goal is to make development more joyful and efficient by giving developers the tools to write only the code that matters—and making it easy to run that code anywhere.

-wasmCloud helps you build globally distributed applications that reach from the cloud to the edge.
-Leveraging WebAssembly's security, portability, and performance, the platform helps you compose applications from tiny, independent building blocks loosely coupled to capabilities.
+wasmCloud leverages WebAssembly's security, portability, and performance to compose applications from tiny, independent building blocks.

-Deciding whether you're building a serverless function, a microservice, a globally distributed app, or a monolith is now a knob you can turn at runtime rather than a one-time decision you're stuck with until your application retires.
+These building blocks are managed declaratively and reconfigurable at runtime.
+You shouldn't need to recompile your whole app to upgrade a database client or patch a vulnerability.
+You shouldn't need to recompile anything to move your app from development to production.

 wasmCloud is designed around the following core tenets:

-- Dead simple distributed applications
+- Distributed from day one
-- Run anywhere
+- Run anywhere and everywhere
 - Secure by default
-- Productivity for both developers and operations
+- Faster iteration and lower maintenance

-**You should not have to change your design, architecture, or your programming environment as you move from concept to production.**
+**Move from concept to production without changing your design, architecture, or your programming environment.**

 ### Impact and Features